Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/README.md

 ### Limits

+**path_to_labels**
+- Values: String
+- Description: If reference_LB is true, gives file path to the labels from the reference model.
+Otherwise, not used; if reference lb is true, configure instantiates the Reference class with the appropriate labels.

 **model_limit**
  - Values: Decimal greater than or equal to 0
  - Description: The maximum number of models that will be extracted into the output.